 Overall Building Quality

-Finally, you want to consider the overall building quality of your purchase.
-Too often, we find that foreigners discover properties that are “too good to be true,” finding themselves let down.
 You’ll want to make sure you get the proper heating choice for winter and find a building with good insulation and access to sunlight.
 If possible, look to inspect and buy a property in early winter so you can see how the building works in the cold.